igorkf/meli-data-challenge-2021/README.md

 So we had to output a probability distribution for each SKU, going from 1 to 30 days.

 ### Who participated?
-There was 162 competitors from Argentina, Brazil, Chile, Colombia, Mexico and Uruguay.
+There were 162 competitors from Argentina, Brazil, Chile, Colombia, Mexico and Uruguay.

 ## The solution